 3.2.1.
 Pension plan members have responsibilities, including a primary role to ensure that administrators have accurate and relevant personal information (including contact information).
-Members should notify their pension plan administrator whenever their mailing address, email address, name, or marital status changes.
-However, administrators must fulfil their fiduciary obligations with respect to communicating with members, maintaining records, managing the pension fund and paying benefits.
+Members should notify their pension plan administrator whenever their mailing address, email address, name, beneficiary or marital status changes.
+Administrators should communicate the importance of keeping their address current to members of their plan.